 Advocate for others

 At its core, advocacy is all about creating change where and when it is needed most.
-And it’s really a group effort — after all, the more you work together on a cause or to problem-solve, the more likely you’ll be to succeed.
+And it’s really a group effort; the more you work together on a cause or to problem-solve, the more likely you’ll be to succeed.

 Gather a group of friends or neighbors to clean up litter in town, collect cans for a local food pantry, or help restore or repaint a local landmark that might need a little TLC.